<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 5 Tips for Getting Started with Enterprise Architecture

 Although this is typically a long-term game, you don't need a complex Enterprise Architecture framework to get started.
-Instead, you should focus on the key elements that will place you on the right path.
+Instead, you should focus on the foundational elements that will place you on the right path.

 Here are some of the essential skills you should look for in EAs: